Because I will guarantee you that everything happened last hour except for the ports deal stuff was totally unexpected.

 Nobody has to sneak recorders in on me because I do it myself.

-Actually, I had to buy a tape recorder for this class, so uh you've saved me some money.
+Actually, I had to buy a tape recorder for this class, so you've saved me some money.

-It's not a it's it's it's it's a waste of time.
+It's a waste of time.

-And you have to deal with the professors and so forth.
+You have to deal with the professors and so forth.

-It's not waste my time.
+It's not a waste of my time.

 And I'm sure some of them would like to date me.